 Standard operating procedures (SOPs) were in place to cover all activities carried out in the pharmacy.
 They were up to date and were regularly reviewed.
-They were in the process of being adopted by the regular responsible pharmacist (RP).
+They had been adopted by the regular RP.
 Team members had signed the SOPs to show that they had read and understood them.
 Competence and understanding of the SOPs were assessed using written quizzes and through observation.
-Roles and responsibilities of the pharmacy team members were detailed in the RP SOPs.
 A pharmacy advisor could describe the activities that could not be undertaken in the absence of the RP.

 The manager described how, before implementing a new service, she would ensure the pharmacy would able to accommodate the work, and that it would be applicable to the local population.
 She would review staffing levels to ensure provision of the service could be maintained and would check that she and her staff had access to the appropriate tools and training to provide the service.
+She would also ensure that any relevant SOPs and patient group directions PGDs were read and signed.

 Feedback was obtained by a yearly Community Pharmacy Patient Questionnaire (CPPQ) survey, and by handing customers cards inviting them to complete an online survey.
-98.6% of respondents to the most recent CPPQ survey had rated the pharmacy as very good or excellent.
+97.1% of respondents to the most recent CPPQ survey had rated the pharmacy as very good or excellent.
 A complaints procedure was available in the practice leaflet which was displayed in the retail area.
-The store manager felt that comments about the time taken to prepare prescriptions had been addressed by sending more prescriptions to DSP.
-The pharmacy had also introduced an express lane for people to use when they had received a text message alerting them that their prescription was ready to collect.
+Following comments that people were not aware that there was somewhere to have a private conversation, the pharmacy team proactively offered the use of the consultation room.
+The pharmacy was also signed up to the local 'Safe Place' scheme which provided designated spaces where people could escape the crowds of the busy tourist town.
+The scheme was advertised by a prominent sticker in the window and was regularly used by locals.